Article

 Indonesia offers various housing options, from modern apartment complexes to traditional houses.
 Using local property listing websites such as Rumah123, UrbanIndo, and Rumah.com is recommended to search for available properties based on your budget and preferred location.

-When selecting a property, inspecting the condition thoroughly and clarifying any terms and conditions with the landlord or real estate agent is essential.
+When selecting a property, it is essential to inspect the condition thoroughly and clarify any terms and conditions with the landlord or real estate agent.

 Lease agreement